-The following components will contribute to your final grade in the percentage listed next to each:
+The following components will contribute to your final grade in the percentage listed next to each: Quizzes:20%; Book reports, and classroom presentations: 25%; Online Assignments and other assignments: 20%; Midterm Exam: 15%; Final Exam:20%.

-Online Homework: 25%; Other homework and in-class presentations: 25%; Quizzes: 25%; Midterm/Final Exam: 25%.
 The grading scale is as follows: 90-100% = A; 80-89% = B; 70-79% = C; 60-69% = D; 0-59% = F

 Homework: All homework assignments must be handed in on the date they are due.
-If you fail to complete or turn in the homework or other assignment on the date it is due, you will receive a grade of zero for that assignment unless you present proof of absence excused by virtue of California Education Code Section 48205 or by policies published by Imperial Valley College District.
+If you fail to complete or turn in the homework on the date it is due, you will receive a grade of zero for that assignment, unless you present proof of absence excused by virtue of California Education Code Section 48205 or by policies published by Imperial Valley College District.
 In the event that your absence is excused, you must turn in the assignment at the beginning of the next class meeting following your excused absence.

-Quizzes: If you fail to sit for a quiz or other test on the date it is administered, you will receive a grade of zero for that quiz or other test unless you present proof of absence excused by virtue of California Education Code Section 48205 or by policies published by Imperial Valley College District.
-In the event that your absence is excused, you must arrange to take a "make-up" quiz or test during the office hours of the instructor and at the instructor's convenience.
-The make-up quiz or test may be different from the quiz or test the other students took on the day you were absent.
-Failure to take the make-up quiz or test on the specified date will result in your receiving a grade of zero for that test or quiz.

-Mid-term & Final Exam: There will be only one mid-term and one final exam, administered on the date announced in class.
+Quizzes: I will give you quizzes throughout the semester.
+No makeup quizzes will be given unless you present a doctor's excuse certifying that you were incapacitated and unable to take the quiz on the appointed day.
+If you miss a quiz, you will receive a grade of zero for that quiz unless you present proof of absence excused by virtue of California Education Code Section 48205 or by policies published by Imperial Valley College District.
+In the event that your absence is excused, you must turn in the assignment at the beginning of the next class meeting following your excused absence.
+Final Exam: There will be only one final exam, administered on the date listed in the class schedule.